The ability to close is one of the most important skills for any salesperson to master.

 Formalizing the agreement makes the prospect feel more committed to the deal, even if they still have a few questions before they sign.

 Also, make sure you have an extra pen on hand so there are no excuses to postpone signing!

 Once you’ve chatted with a prospect about how the solution will meet their specific needs, wrap up the conversation by ticking off the various benefits in the list form.

 Not only does this technique summarize your call or meeting, but it also encourages them to participate in reiterating why buying from you is the right choice.
 Their reaction will allow you to transition into asking them to sign the contract.

 A friendly closing line like “Would you like my help?” can completely reframe how the prospect views your relationship.
 Using this type of language in your close can shift their perception of you from a self-serving sale to a trusted advisor.

 For prospects who are skeptical of pushy salespeople, a friendly and collaborative close is the perfect compromise.
-It’s still clear that you want their business and is looking to move things along, but without the pressure associated with certain sale tactic.
+It’s still clear that you want their business and is looking to move things along, but without the pressure associated with a certain sale tactic.